grnet/synnefo/snf-docs/cyclades-admin-guide.rst

 Database installation is done as part of the :ref:`snf-webproject <snf-webproject>` component.

-.. _asterias-install-rabbitmq:
+.. _cyclades-install-rabbitmq:

 RabbitMQ
 ````````

-RabbitMQ is used as a generic message broker for asterias.
+RabbitMQ is used as a generic message broker for cyclades.
 It should be
 installed on two seperate :ref:`QUEUE <QUEUE_NODE>` nodes in a high availability
 configuration as described here: